saurabhharak/Lending-Club-Case-Study/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> To understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default..

 ## Table of Contents